-Thomas J. Hurney, Jr., is a trial lawyer with significant experience in the defense and trial of health care, class action and complex litigation.
+Thomas J. Hurney, Jr., is a trial lawyer with significant experience in the defense and trial of complex, class action and health care litigation.
 He practices out of the Firm’s office in Charleston, West Virginia.

 Tom Hurney is one of Jackson Kelly’s most experienced trial lawyers.
 Over his forty years, he has tried cases to juries ranging from health care, products, and environmental liability, insurance bad faith, and commercial disputes.
 In recognition of his trial skills and civility, he was inducted as a Fellow of the American College of Trial Lawyers and a member of the American Board of Trial Advocates.